 Submitting to the NCHC Convention

 Westminster College is a member of the National Collegiate Honors Council (NCHC), which sponsors an annual convention attended by about 2000 undergraduates, professors, and administrators from Honors programs around the country.
 Representatives from Westminster College attend the convention each year to participate in workshops, attend sessions, and enjoy the many entertaining diversions of the host city.
 Students who are interested in attending should consult the director of Honors and read the following guidelines about making a proposal.
 This year's meeting will be on Nov.
-5-9, 2014 in Denver.
+11-15, 2015 in Chicago.
 Our Honors program typically sends anywhere from 4-8 students to this meeting.

 1. It costs about $1,000-$1,300 per student and we will do our best to underwrite much of that cost for students whose papers are accepted.
 Certainly we will pay the $450 registration fee for everybody and offset as much as possible the flight and hotel costs, depending on how many proposals are accepted.